 - Members under 19 years of age who are members of a federally recognized tribe

 - Members under 19 years of age with incomes at or below 100 percent of the Federal Poverty Level (FPL)

 - iCare Family Care Partnership members

 With your plan, you do not have to pay for covered services other than required copays.
 The amount of your co-pay cannot be greater than it would have been in fee-for-service.
 To help ensure that you are not billed for services, you must see a provider in iCare’s network.
 The only exception is for emergencies.
 If you are willing to accept financial responsibility and make a written payment plan with your provider, you may ask for noncovered services.
 Providers may bill you up to their usual and customary charges for noncovered services.
 If you get a bill for a service you did not agree to, or believe that you should not have been billed, please call 1-800-777-4376.

 About Medical Services Received Outside of Wisconsin

-iCare does not cover any services, including emergency services, provided outside the United States, Canada, and Mexico.
-If you need emergency services while in Canada or Mexico, iCare will cover the service only if the doctor’s or hospital’s bank is in the United States.
-Other services may be covered with HMO approval if the provider has a U.S. bank.
-Please call iCare if you get any emergency services outside the United States.
+iCare does not cover any services, including emergency services, provided outside the U.S., Canada, and Mexico.
+If you need emergency services while in Canada or Mexico, iCare will cover the service only if the doctor’s or hospital’s bank is in the U.S. Other services may be covered with HMO approval if the provider has a U.S. bank.
+Please call iCare if you get any emergency services outside the U.S.